Kai Donner: Early life and Siberian expeditions

+Independence movement and Civil War

-During World War I, Donner was active in the Jäger Movement which was secretly sending young men from Finland to Germany to receive military training in preparation for an armed struggle for independence from Imperial Russia.
+During World War I, Donner was active in the Jäger movement which was secretly sending young men from Finland to Germany to receive military training in preparation for an armed struggle for independence from Imperial Russia.
 Betrayed to the Okhrana in 1916, he fled to Sweden and lived there and in Imperial Germany as a refugee until 1918.
+During his exile in Stockholm, he kept his diary in the Kamassian language as a security precaution — one of the languages he had studied during his Siberian expeditions.
+He also served as acting legation secretary in Stockholm from 1917 to 1918.
 During the Finnish Civil War, Donner served as commander of the Terijoki crossing helping among others former minister of war, Sukhomlinov, and grand-duke Cyril Romanoff and his family to escape from revolutionary Russia.
 He was also active as second in command to the newly established Finnish Military Intelligence.
+From 1918 to 1919, he was titled Commander of the Finnish and Russian borderland.
 He was a close friend of General Mannerheim and wrote the first authoritative biography of Mannerheim.

+Lapua movement and later career

-In the 1920s and early 1930s, Donner was one of the more influential leaders of the far-right Lapua Movement.
+In the 1920s and early 1930s, Donner was one of the more influential leaders of the far-right Lapua movement.
+He was editor-in-chief of the political journal Suunta from 1920 to 1922 and served as a presidential elector in 1931.
 Finland-Swedish by mother tongue, he expressed reservations about the persecution of Swedish speakers, which was commonly supported by conservative Finns in those decades.

-He was the father of the Finnish politician and film producer Jörn Donner and geologist Joakim Donner.
 He is buried in the Hietaniemi Cemetery in Helsinki.